 So problem of weak budget can be solved either with lot of time, or with proper planning.
 Or both.

-And it all narrows down to poor planning.
+It all narrows down to poor planning.
 That’s why you should pay seriously huge attention to this step.

 - How will you acquire players?